K-theory and topological cyclic homology of henselian pairs: The main rigidity result

 \begin{example} For each $n$, the functor $I \mapsto \Sigma^\infty_+ I^n$ (where $I^n$ here denotes the cartesian product of $n$ copies of $I$) is projectively pseudocoherent.
 Indeed, it is the suspension spectrum of the corepresentable associated to $ R\{x_1,\dots,x_n\}^+ \in (\nuh)_\Sigma$. \end{example}

 \begin{example} A projectively pseudocoherent functor $\nuh \to \Sp$ commutes with filtered colimits.
-In fact, the corepresentable functors $I \mapsto \Sigma^\infty_+ I^n$ clearly do, and the result for arbitrary projectively pseudocoherent functors follows now from an approximation argument.
+In fact, the corepresentable functors $I \mapsto \Sigma^\infty_+ I^n$ clearly do, and the result for arbitrary projectively pseudocoherent functors follows because the class of functors $\nuh \to \Sp$ which commute with filtered colimits is stable under all colimits.
 See also Corollary~\ref{kanextcrit} below. \end{example}

-The following is the main technical step used in the proof of our rigidity result.